zenno-astronautics/metalang99/README.md

 > WARNING: still under v0.1.0 active development.

-# macrolop
+# Macrolop
 [![CI](https://github.com/Hirrolot/macrolop/workflows/C/C++%20CI/badge.svg)](https://github.com/Hirrolot/macrolop/actions)

 > The dark side of the force is a pathway to many abilities, some considered to be unnatural.<br>&emsp;&emsp;<b>-- Darth Sidious</b>

 TODO: the main example (https://github.com/Hirrolot/macrolop/issues/1).

-Macrolop is an embedded [metalanguage] that facilitates [language-oriented programming] in plain C -- express your intention in terms of declarative [domain-specific languages].
-Macrolop accomplishes its goal by extending the standard preprocessor with high-level concepts to let us deal with [metaprogramming] on a large scale.
+Macrolop is a [metalanguage] on top of the C99 preprocessor that facilitates [language-oriented programming].
+In Macrolop, programmers express their intention in terms of [domain-specific languages] provided as C libraries.
+No external tooling is required.

 [domain-specific languages]: https://en.wikipedia.org/wiki/Domain-specific_language
 [recursion is blocked]: https://github.com/pfultz2/Cloak/wiki/C-Preprocessor-tricks,-tips,-and-idioms#recursion